3E Framework

 • The use of the 3E Framework as the curriculum model for the MSc in Blended and Online Education at Edinburgh Napier University has been well documented, including in the book chapter Smyth, K., MacNeill, S. and Hartley, P. (2016) Technologies and academic development.
 In D. Baume and C. Popovic (Eds.)
 Advancing Practice in Academic Development.
 Routledge, pp.121-141.

-• At York St John University the design of the Postgraduate Certificate in Academic Practice in based on the 3E Framework with each module of the three modules that comprise the programme aligning respectively with the Enhance, Extend and Empower stages of the 3E continuum https://www.yorksj.ac.uk/media/content-assets/registry/programme-specifications/postgraduate/education-and-teacher-education/teacher-education/1718/PGCert-Academic-Practice.pdf
+• At York St John University a re-design of the Postgraduate Certificate in Academic Practice was based on the 3E Framework with each module of the three modules that comprise the programme aligning respectively with the Enhance, Extend and Empower stages of the 3E continuum.

 Other applications